-When the Elder-lead 2-day workshop hosted by Interior Health, called: ‘Planting the Seeds: Insights for Researchers Interested in Working with Indigenous People’ began, I was expecting to leave with step-by-step guidelines and checklists to follow to make any collaboration with Indigenous people culturally safe.
+When the Elder-led 2-day workshop hosted by Interior Health, called: ‘Planting the Seeds: Insights for Researchers Interested in Working with Indigenous People’ began, I was expecting to leave with step-by-step guidelines and checklists to follow to make any collaboration with Indigenous people culturally safe.
 What I was not expecting, and I suspect others were not expecting as well, was the realization that up until our feet stepped into that door, we truly did not understand what “culturally safe” meant.

 Upon our arrival, myself and the other researchers awkwardly stood around tables that were pushed to one side of the room.
-With gentle encouragement from the Elders and facilitators, we all took a seat a open circle on the other side of the room and began introducing ourselves and telling the stories of who we are, one by one, as we passed around a talking stick.
+With gentle encouragement from the Elders and facilitators, we all took a seat in an open circle on the other side of the room and began introducing ourselves and telling the stories of who we are, one by one, as we passed around a talking stick.

 "It initially felt strange to me.
 I admit, I even had the passing thought of whether this would be the best use of my time."

 Can’t I just tell everyone my job title and move on like in all my other meetings?
 Let’s get to the checklists!